 With his coaching career coming to a close, Morris said he looks forward to spending time with his wife, Nhan, and his 5-year-old son, Will.

-Morris will leave a legacy as one of the greatest coaches in Miami history.
+Morris will leave a legacy as one of the greatest coaches in college baseball history.